panquequelol/tapntour-challenge/README.md

 # TAPNTOUR Challange

-The challenge is building UI to show Tour Detail & Guides
+The challenge is building a simple UI to show Tour Detail & Guides

 ## Current Stack